If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 The guys pass away soon after.
 Each queen builds a fresh nest, removes her wings, and lays eggs.
 It takes around a month for an egg to mature into an adult.

-20. Little Crazy Ants
+20. Little Crazy Ant

-The Formicinae subfamily contains a sizable genus of ants called Nylanderia.
-The genus has a practically global range, with species living in a variety of environments over almost the whole globe.
+The genus has a practically global range, with species living in various environments almost everywhere.

-21. Shining Amazon Ants
+21. Shining Amazon Ant

 P. lucidus is one of the types of ants in Ohio that have few hairs on the dorsal surface of the gaster and lengthy, frequently dark-colored appendages.

-The worker has a head that is longer than it is wide and is 5.7 to 7.1 mm (0.22 to 0.28 in) long.
+The worker’s head is longer than wide and 5.7 to 7.1 mm (0.22 to 0.28 in) long.

 It is topped with around a dozen small setae (bristles).
 It is crimson with occasionally brown-tinged legs and the tip of the gaster.